SamuraiSafe

 • Limited to 20 custom fields per password entry.Enhanced Encryption for SamuraiSafe

 As hardware has become faster, the cost of a brute-force attack on an encrypted safe has fallen.
-To counter this risk, SamuraiSafe now:
+To counter this risk, SamuraiSafe:

 - Ensures your safe password is strong (by setting a minimum standard for safe passwords),

-- can use a stronger algorithm to generate the encryption key:
+- will use a stronger algorithm to generate the encryption key:

 -